In this article, we will explore the causes, signs, and solutions to a midlife crisis in women.

 6. Do Your Best & Don’t Half-ass It!

-One of my favorite life values is the idea of always doing our best.
+One of my favorite life values is always doing our best.
 No matter what.
-Some days our best is outstanding and goes well beyond the status quo, and other days we fall on our faces.
+Some days our best is outstanding and goes well beyond the status quo; other days, we fall on our faces.

 The idea of success or failure is not the point.